navidrome/website/content/en/docs/gsoc/_index.md

 - Implement a Search Results page, with links to artists, albums, songs and playlists
 - Plus: integrate FTS5 with Spellfix1, to enable search for close matches.
 May not be supported by `go-sqlite3` library used by Navidrome

+#### Details

-Skill level: Medium
+* Skill level: Medium
-Required abilities: Go and React.JS
+* Required abilities: Go and React.JS
-Expected outcome: Ability to have a single search field operating accross all the library
+* Expected outcome: Ability to have a single search field operating accross all the library

 #### Links and further reading